Prince of Orange & Princess Máxima’s First Two Days in NYC

 Click here to view the thread regarding the anniversary visit.Filed under Dutch Royals

-Tagged Bilateral Relations, Flower Baptism, Hillary Rodham Clinton, King Willem-Alexander, Military, Official Visit, Queen Máxima, United States of America.
+Tagged Bilateral Relations, Flower Baptism, Hillary Rodham Clinton, King Willem-Alexander of The Netherlands, Military, Official Visit, Queen Máxima of the Netherlands, United States of America.